Estimated reading time: 5 minutes

 We had a great question from one of our Grow Great Fruit growers about what causes these brown marks on the skin of their apples.

-It’s called “russet”.
+These marks are called “russet”.
 It describes both the yellow marks (as you can see on the side of the Cox’s Orange Pippin apple above), and also the rough brown marks around the stem end of the apple.

 The most common reason for brown marks on apples